 I was actually asked a question by a friend that I don’t think I’ve ever been asked before, “Why do you think you’re like that?”.
 And it really made me stop and think, because I never used to be that way.
 I used to be pretty outgoing, social, borderline fearless.
-So I tried to sit down with myself later the next day and really think about why my brain works that way; why I’m not bothered about stuff that REALLY impacts you life and that the small stuff that would be forgotten in 15 minutes does.
+So I tried to sit down with myself later the next day and really think about why my brain works that way; why I’m not bothered about stuff that REALLY impacts your life and that the small stuff that would be forgotten in 15 minutes does.

 I guess when I think about it, I tried to plan my life out.
 I wanted kids by ‘x’ age, I wanted to be married by ‘x’ age, I wanted to live in my own home by ‘x’ etc etc. But as I got older and when I thought things were going well and were on the right track and I was happy, as most people do, you get roundhouse kicked in the face by life.
 Something changes.. whether that is a breakup, a job loss, an illness etc and you get completely derailed.
 But who cares right?
-Shit happens.. and for some people it’s easy just to pick yourself back up, brush it off and carry on; but for me, the loss of control on my life threw me and I questioned what went wrong, what did I do, why did this happen, could I have prevented it?
-It just consumed me and I became so unsure of myself and spiralled into this huge depression which I’m still struggling with to this day.
+Shit happens.. and for some people it’s easy just to pick yourself back up, brush it off and carry on but for me the loss of control on my life threw me and I questioned what went wrong, what did I do, why did this happen, could I have prevented it?
+It just consumed me and I became so unsure of myself and ultimately spiralled into this huge depression which I’m still struggling with to this day.

 When it comes to the smaller stuff, I CAN control that and that seems to be were the seams come apart.
 Because there’s so much “big” life stuff going on in my life that the small is all I have to manage.
-And it gives me a sense of calm when I can control that.
+And it gives me a sense of calm when I can control it.

-Very slowly I’m starting to work this into my “ordinary” situations.
+Very slowly I’m starting to work this into my ordinary situations.
 I’ve adopted a Chandler approach (yes, that’s a FRIENDS reference) and I take it step by step.
 I get dressed, get in the car, drive to location ‘x’, get out of the car, etc etc. Yes I’ll probably freak out on the way there, but I’m trying and that’s the main thing.

 The same person who asked me that question before also said to me, after I tried to explain my crazy, “if you’re struggling, just tell us.
 Text us, we’ll come meet you, we don’t care!”.
-So simple, so stupid, yet it was something I felt was completely unreasonable to ask.
+So simple, yet it was something I felt was completely unreasonable to ask.
 Why? because I’m not wired right.
+Duh!

 But this process seems to be working for me and lately I’ve seen the people I care about more in the last few weeks than I have in the last 2 years.
 I’m being asked if I want to go places, do things, welcomed back into the fold.
 I’m starting to feel like myself again.
-Of course Karne can take a huge amount of credit for this, he’s my safety blanket and has helped me in more ways he’s aware of.. as well as my best friend whose loving life on the other side of the world, but I also have to learn to cope on my own, and I am, even if it is still with a little bit of help from others.
+Of course Karne can take a huge amount of credit for this, he’s my safety blanket and has helped me in more ways he’s aware of – as well as my best friend whose loving life on the other side of the world, but I also have to learn to cope on my own, and I am, even if it is still with a little bit of help from others.